thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 Notice that `pat` and `jim` are both values of type `Person`, but they've been constructed differently.
-We can use pattern matching to inspect how a value was constructed and choose what to do accordingly.
+We can use pattern matching to inspect how a value was constructed and accordingly choose what to do.
 Syntactically, this is accomplished by providing multiple definitions of the same function, each matching a different pattern.
 Each definition will be tried in the order defined, and the first function to match will be used.